2 plates of springy arugula salad with lemon mint dressing

 This is a great salad dressing base.
 Swap out vinegar types.
 Use different herbs.
 It’s delicious anyway!

-fresh lemons with a sprig of mint
+Fresh lemons with a sprig of mint and sprinkling of peas.

 Fresh lemon juice is best for homemade salad dressings.

-Easy Peasy Way to Make Dressing:
+Easy Way to Make Lemon Mint Dressing:

 • Grab a Mason Jar with a Lid